Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 Numbers

 Numbers are, well, numbers.
 They can be added to, subtracted from, multiplied, and divided.
 If I have a program that runs 1 + 2, it will give me 3.
-In Javascript, numbers are written as numbers—1 is a number, and so is 57.87, and even -95.01, but there are some important rules for how numbers work (in Javascript).
-One important thing to keep in mind is that numbers cannot contain commas, so 1,000,000 isn't a valid number (however, you can use _, so 1_000_000 is the same as 1000000).
-Finally, number literals (a literal is a number written in our code, so 10 is a literal, while (10) and a (where a is const a = 9;) are not) cannot have functions ran directly on them.
+In JavaScript, numbers are written as numbers — 1 is a number, and so is 57.87, and even -95.01, but there are some important rules for how numbers work (in JavaScript).
+One important thing to keep in mind is that numbers can’t contain commas, so 1,000,000 isn't a valid number (however, you can use _, so 1_000_000 is the same as 1000000).
+Finally, number literals (a literal is a number written in our code, so 10 is a literal, while (10) and a (where a is const a = 9;) aren’t) can’t have functions ran directly on them.
 We'll get into this more later, but keep in mind that 10.toString() is not valid, while (10).toString() is.

 Strings